 Inhaling crushed Xanax delivers the drug rapidly to your brain via the nasal cavity, into the blood stream and onto the brain.
 Instead of being processed through the digestive system, it essentially goes right to the brain’s GABA receptors.
 In fact, this method triples the sensation of euphoria and sedation within several minutes of taking the drug.

 - Doing this can lead to higher tolerance, quicker physical dependency on this powerful sedative and serious withdrawal effects that could be dangerous to the health of an addict.

 Unfortunately for addicts, the Xanax “high” achieved by inhaling it does not last as long as the high achieved when swallowing tablets whole.
 This is why doing Xanax in this way increases the risk of quickly developing tolerance to its effects and the need to take larger amounts more often.

-Snorting Xanax makes you feel extremely sedated, and it can cause some of the following;
+Inhaling Xanax through nose can makes someone feel sedated, and cause some of the following side effects;

 - Joint aches and pains